lbighetti/guia.elm-lang.pt/book/types/README.md

 One of Elm's major benefits is that **users do not see runtime errors in practice**.
 This is possible because the Elm compiler can analyze your source code very quickly to see how values flow through your program.
 If a value can ever be used in an invalid way, the compiler tells you about it with a friendly error message.
 This is called _type inference_.
 The compiler figures out what _type_ of values flow in and out of all your functions.
 -->

-Um dos maiores benefícios do Elm é o fato de **na prática usuários não verem erros m tempo de execução**. isso é possível pois o compilador Elm pode analizar seu código muito rapidamente para verificar como os valores transitam pelo seu programa.
+Um dos maiores benefícios do Elm é o fato de **os usuários, na prática, não verem erros em tempo de execução**.
+Isso é possível pois o compilador Elm pode analizar seu código muito rapidamente para verificar como os valores transitam pelo seu programa.
 Se existe a possibilidade de um valor ser usado de uma forma inválida, o compilador te avisa sobre isso com uma mensagem de erro amigável.
-Isso é chamado _inferência de tipo_.
-O compilador deduz qual _tipo_ de valores fluem para dentro e para fora de todas as suas funções.
+Isso é chamado _inferência de tipos_.
+O compilador deduz qual _tipo_ de valores flui para dentro e para fora de todas as suas funções.

 <!--
 ## An Example of Type Inference